k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 1. Click the arrow icon to expand the parameters of the Discovery category (as shown in the above image).
 2. Populate the names of the Broadway flows.
-3. Save and deploy the Web Services.
+3. Save and deploy the Web Services LU.

 ## Organizing Files in Filesystem